-These tragic events and breathtaking scenery of Kefalonia used as a set for unraveling complicated relationships between peaceful island inhabitants and men of war.
+These tragic events and the breathtaking scenery of Kefalonia are used as a set for unraveling complicated relationships between peaceful island inhabitants and men of war.

-And, of course, the central focal point is a romantic one, portrayed by Nicholas Cage and Penelope Cruz as are leading actors of the movie.
+And, of course, the central focal point is a romantic one, portrayed by Nicholas Cage and Penelope Cruz as leading actors in the movie.

 Part of the filming took place in Kefalonia, which is nowadays a top-rated destination among tourists and travelers looking for romantic getaways.

-This place is famous for its numerous bays with sandy beaches, where the water is emerald, which is not often found in Greece, famous for its rocky cliffs.
+This place is famous for its numerous bays with sandy beaches, where the water is emerald, which is not often found in Greece and famous for its rocky cliffs.

 The directors have successfully managed to show the charm of tranquil Greece against the background of World War II.

 4- Mediterraneo (2001)